lindnjoe/Virtual-Input-Pins/README.md

 Add `[virtual_input_pin enable]` in your cfg, or create at least one virtual pin to enable the module.

+*It is recommended to put the sections at the top of your printer.cfg to make sure they are loaded first.*

 ## AMS virtual pins